anzenchitai/arduino-usb-host-serial-comm/README.md

-# Arduino USB Host / HID Mouse
+# Arduino USB Host / HID Mouse Interceptor

-Standalone USB host mouse proxy.
 This sketch includes a HID mouse and can take commands from the device it is connected to.
 Reads the incoming bytes through  serial port, then executes.
 It basically intercepts HID signals and overwrites them.
+You can modify this to be a full-fledged mouse proxy.

 ### Usage